SShiemi/KettleAndroidAPP/RaspberryPi/README.md

 There are 2 types of approval, if the kettle is not brewing, the requests pass to the state `Approved`, otherwise they enter directly in the state `Brewing`.
 Rejected requests get their state changed to `Rejected`

-The full state table is as follow:
+The full state table can be found bellow:

 | Status  | Description                            | Next Statuses      | Terminal State |
 |:-------:|:---------------------------------------|:------------------:|:--------------:|